isomerpages/moe-mi/_admission/RETURNING SINGAPOREANS & INTERNATIONAL STUDENTS.md

 <p style="text-align:justify;">Returning Singaporean students who intend to pursue their pre-university education in Millennia Institute are strongly encouraged to register for the&nbsp;<a href="https://www.moe.gov.sg/returning-singaporeans/post-secondary">School Placement Exercise for Returning Singaporeans – Junior Colleges and Millennia Institute (SPERS-JC/MI)</a>.
 This is a centralised placement exercise conducted at the end of the year for Returning Singaporeans who wish to join Pre-University level 1, at the beginning of the following academic year.</p>

 <p style="text-align:justify;">All applicants must complete the application procedures as outlined below.
 Applicants must ensure that all required documents are submitted together with the application form to facilitate the admissions application process.
-Shortlisted applicants will be notified of an online (Zoom) interview.
+Shortlisted applicants will be notified of an online (MS Teams or Zoom) interview.
 Application outcomes are decided by a holistic assessment of each applicant and subject to availability of vacancies.&nbsp;</p>

 <p><strong>Application Procedure</strong></p>